sandbox-quantum/Tangelo/README.rst

 Welcome !

-Tangelo is an open-source python package developed by `Good Chemistry Company <https://goodchemistry.com>`_, focused on the development of end-to-end material simulation workflows on quantum computers.
+Tangelo is an open-source python package developed by `Good Chemistry Company <https://goodchemistry.com>`_, focusing on the development of end-to-end material simulation workflows on quantum computers.

 Its modular design and ease-of-use enables users to easily assemble custom workflows, tinker and define their own building blocks, while keeping track of quantum resource requirements, such as number of qubits, gates or measurements.
 Through problem decomposition techniques, users can scale up beyond toy models and study the impact of quantum computing on more industrially-relevant use cases.
 Tangelo is backend-agnostic and compatible with many existing open-source frameworks, making the integration of third-party tools such as state-of-the-art simulators, circuit compilers or quantum cloud services straightforward.
 It is our wish to develop a community around Tangelo, collaborate, and together leverage the best of what the field has to offer.

 Install